 - has refused to carry out an employer’s unlawful directive.

-An employer is not protected if:
+An employer is not protected in Missouri employment law if:

 - the employee is a supervisory, managerial, or executive or an officer and the misconduct is of the kind the employee is responsible for either reporting or provide a professional opinion;